The basic idea behind investing is finding ways for your money to earn you even more money. Getting your money to do work for you? Yes, please.

 When using probable rates of return, you’ll need the additional data point of the expected probability of each outcome.
 Remember, the probability column must add up to 100%.
 Multiply the return by the probability and add the outcomes together to get the expected rate of return.
 Here’s an example of how this would look.

-In this hypothetical example, the expected rate of return is 9.7%.
+Using the formula above, in this hypothetical example, the expected rate of return is 9.7%.

 Limitations of the Expected Returns Formula